khoa208/Happiness-Predictor/README.md

 **In developing**

-CSUF - Fall 2024

-CPSC483 - Machine Learning

-Happiness Ranking App Project
+Happiness Score Predicting App Project

 KHOA DO